Trump to provide commentary during boxing match on 9/11, promoter says

 “You won’t want to miss this special event,” he said in the statement.

-The fight is scheduled to take place at the Hard Rock in Hollywood, Florida, and can be viewed live online for $49.99.
+The heavyweight fight is scheduled to take place at the Hard Rock in Hollywood, Florida, and can be viewed live online for $49.99.
+Several other bouts are scheduled on the same card.

+Mr. Trump hosted several boxing matches at his former casinos in Atlantic City, New Jersey, before entering politics.
+He was even briefly hired to be Mike Tyson’s chief strategist and adviser in 1988.

+It was not clear how Mr. Trump will spend the rest of Saturday.
+Some of his predecessors and President Biden are set to attend remembrance ceremonies where the terrorist attacks occurred in 2001.

 Sign up for Daily Newsletters